-ON DEMAND SELF SERVICE: Users are able to get the cloud computing resources for almost any type of workload on demand and without requiring human interaction, mostly done through a web-based self-service portal.
-This eliminates the traditional need of IT experts to manage these resources.
+ON DEMAND SELF-SERVICE: Users can get cloud computing resources for almost any type of workload on demand and without requiring human interaction, mostly done through a web-based self-service portal.
+This eliminates the traditional need for IT experts to manage these resources.
 With a cloud app, you just open a browser, log in, and start working.

-ELASTICITY: Suppose, you have an e-commerce business and you are running your business with four servers At the time of Diwali sale, which comes once in a year for a month, your producty demand increases.
+ELASTICITY: Suppose, you have an e-commerce business and you are running your business with four servers At the time of the Diwali sale, which comes once a year for a month, your product demand increases.
 You need three more servers to cater to your needs.
-If you purchase the more servers, what will happen after the safe?
-You need to lock your extra servers for the ne year.
-This proves to be a major blockage of large investment.
-With cloud computing companies can scale up the resources as computing need increases and scale down the resources a computing need decreases.
-This eliminates the need of large investments in the infrastructure
+If you purchase more servers, what will happen after the safe?
+You need to lock your extra servers for the next year.
+This proves to be a major blockage of large investments.
+With cloud computing companies can scale up the resources as computing needs increase and scale down the resources as a computing need decreases.
+This eliminates the need for large investments in infrastructure

 TYPES OF CLOUD